AdobeDocs/experience-manager-cloud-service.en/help/overview/what-is-new-and-different.md

 ### AEM as a Cloud Service {#aem-as-a-cloud-service-onboarding}

 Starting and managing an AEM project is significantly easier when using AEM as a Cloud service as Adobe is responsible for many aspects:
+-->

+Starting and managing an AEM project is straightforward when using AEM as a Cloud service as Adobe is responsible for many aspects:

 * Baseline AEM images are optimized for specific use-cases.